adrianfaciu/adrianfaciu.dev/content/posts/2022-25-01---TypeScript-template-literal-types.md

         price: number;
     }

-We can use our method to fetch a list of available cars, and what properties we need for each:
+We can use our function to fetch a list of available cars, and what properties we need for each:

     fetchData('id, name', '/api/cars');

 We are specifying that we want the list of cars, but only the `id` and `name` properties on them.
 In our simple example, this is somehow irrelevant.
 But if you are working with complex objects or large volume of data, this can save a lot of bandwidth and improve the speed of our applications.
-If we have a large list of complex object, including just a few properties (vs all), would make a big difference.
+If we have a large list of complex objects, including just a few properties (vs. all) would make a big difference.

 Another possible use case is if you have different clients (web, mobile) that use the same APIs, but they display different data.
 So this might be useful to fetch what's needed in each case.
 There are different ways to implement this on the backend, depending on what technology you are using.

-Going back to our method, we can think about this as being used inside an existing code base.
-And our task on hand would be to create a proper typed version of `fetchData`, so that it will be easier to use and make our code better.
+Going back to our function, we can think about this as being used inside an existing code base.
+Our task on hand would be to create a proper typed version of `fetchData`, so that it will be easier to use and make our code better.

 # Return type